 The key point about postnatal depression is that it can have a much greater impact on the woman and her family than depression experienced at other times in her life.

 This is because of the strain it can put on relationships and family life, the mother – infant bond and even to later child development.

-Mania, severe depression, persecutory beliefs about the child, delusions and confusion are prominent symptoms.
+Mania, severe depression, persecutory beliefs about the child, delusions and confusion are prominent symptoms of postpartum psychosis.
 Puerperal psychosis seems to be highly heritable, with 10–25% of relatives of women with puerperal psychosis having some kind of severe psychiatric disorder.

-It is important to seek professional help and post natal depression support as soon as possible as early treatment for postnatal depression can help resolve the problem.
+It is important to seek professional help and postnatal depression support as soon as possible as early treatment for postnatal depression can help resolve the problem.

 Not only can postnatal depression put huge pressures on the family, but it can have lasting implications for the wellbeing of the child.
 For instance, studies4 have shown that infants who have a parent who has postnatal depression may have slower developmental rates.

 If left untreated the symptoms of postnatal depression can last for a significant length of time, becoming more severe and, for some, developing into puerperal psychosis.

 Medical professionals are much more aware of the postnatal depression than they were 30 years ago – postnatal depression and postnatal psychosis are taken seriously, and treatment is available and can be effective.

 Postnatal depression isn’t just something that affects the mother – fathers or partners can also develop postnatal depression.
 Exhaustion, a difficult or traumatic birth, changes in hormones (yes – they affect men as well) and financial pressures can all cause male postnatal depression.